1. Home

-Words that have the same spelling but differ in origin, meaning, and sometimes pronunciation, such as the verb bear (to carry or endure) and the noun bear (the animal with a shaggy coat).
-Adjective: homographic.
+Homographs are words that have the same spelling but differ in origin, meaning, and sometimes pronunciation, such as the verb bear (to carry or endure) and the noun bear (the animal with a shaggy coat).

-Some homographs are also heteronyms: words with the same spelling but different pronunciations and meanings, such as the verb tear (to pull apart or rip) and the noun tear (a drop of salty liquid secreted by the eye).
+Some homographs are also heteronyms, or words with the same spelling but different pronunciations and meanings, such as the verb moped (past tense of mope) and the noun moped (a motorbike).
+A homograph is generally considered a type of homonym.

 From the Latin, "to write the same"